Commandants of the U.S. Air Force Test Pilot School

-The school's mission is to produce experimental test pilots, flight test engineers, and flight test navigators to lead and conduct test and evaluation of aerospace weapon systems.
 The school was established on September 9, 1944 as the Flight Test Training Unit at Wright-Patterson Air Force Base (AFB) in Dayton, Ohio.
 To take advantage of the uncongested skies and superb flying weather, the school was moved on February 4, 1951 to its present location at Edwards Air Force Base in the Mojave Desert of Southern California.
-Edwards AFB is the home of the Air Force Flight Test Center and has been an integral part of flight testing since the 1940s.
+Edwards AFB is the home of the Air Force Test Center and has been an integral part of flight testing since the 1940s.

 Between 1962 and 1972, the Test Pilot School expanded its role to include astronaut training for military test pilots.
 Thirty-seven TPS graduates of this era were selected for the U.S. space program, and twenty-six went on to earn astronaut's wings by flying in the X-15, Gemini, Apollo, and Space Shuttle programs.
 Although the school no longer trains astronauts, many TPS graduates since 1972 have been selected by the National Aeronautics and Space Administration (NASA) for duties in space.
 The school encourages applications from civilians, personnel from other U.S. military services, and individuals from foreign countries.
 An exchange program allows selected students to attend other test pilot schools including the United States Naval Test Pilot School, the United Kingdom's Empire Test Pilots' School (ETPS), and France's École du personnel navigant d'essais et de réception (EPNER).